 The Bose Music app is great; you can see a video of how it works here.
 You can access a graphic EQ and presets and Immersive Audio, a head-tracking feature for a more immersive experience.
 You can switch between different ANC modes and create ANC presets and immersion modes.
 While there's an ANC slider, it doesn't adjust the strength of the ANC but the talk-through strength, which is the amount of ambient sound the headphones let in.
 Additionally, you can adjust features like the auto-off timer, on-head detection, and Bluetooth source detection (if you want to connect the headphones to more than one device at a time).

 The Bose QC Ultra Headphones come with a 1/8" TRS to 1/16" TRS cable that you can use for analog audio.
 However, like the Sonos Ace Wireless, you have to turn on the headphones to use this connection.
 There's also some latency when using this connection.
 While minor, the delay can be frustrating if you're gaming competitively or working on sync-sensitive content.
-The headphones perform an analog-to-digital conversion, amplifying the source and possibly adding any EQ customization onto the signal, which adds latency.
+The headphones perform an analog-to-digital conversion, so they need to be on.
+This conversion adds a bit of latency when wired, and it's about the same amount regardless of whether you apply additional EQ or change listening modes.

 They also come with a USB-A to USB-C cable for recharging the headphones.
-You can't use it to passthrough audio, though.
+However, you can't use it to passthrough audio.

 These headphones have good Bluetooth connectivity.
 They support multi-device pairing, so you can stay connected with two devices, like a PC and smartphone, simultaneously.
 While they have high latency if you're using the default SBC codec, they also support aptX Adaptive, which automatically adjusts to your audio content.
 If you're listening to high-quality audio, it'll enter its High-Quality mode; however, expect a lot of latency.
 However, this codec can also shift into a low latency mode.
 If you're streaming videos, latency is significantly reduced, but it's still noticeable.
 That said, some devices compensate for latency.